 Enduring Understanding: 2: The arts reflect and document cultural trends and historical events, and help explain how new directions in the arts have emerged.

-Benchmark: VA.912.H.2.3 Analyze historical or cultural references in commemorative works of art to identify the significance of the event or person portrayed.
+Benchmark: VA.912.H.2.4 Research the history of art in public places to examine the significance of the artwork and its legacy for the future.